OpenNebula/docs/source/intro_release_notes/release_notes_community/known_issues.rst

 As a workaround, apply the following patch to the vcenter_monitor.rb.

-Save the patch to a file called vcenter_monitor.patch
+Save the patch to a file called vcenter_cluster.patch

 .. code-block:: bash

-    --- /var/lib/one/remotes/im/lib/vcenter_monitor.rb
+    --- /var/lib/one/remotes/im/lib/vcenter_cluster.rb
-    +++ /var/lib/one/remotes/im/lib/vcenter_monitor.rb.new
+    +++ /var/lib/one/remotes/im/lib/vcenter_cluster.rb.new
     @@ -145,8 +145,10 @@ class Cluster
              cluster_monitoring
          end